nikolayg/nikgrozev-website/_posts/blog/2015-04-22-basic-networks-cheatsheet-part-1.md

 ## Basic Routing Theory

 The Internet consists of a number of [Autonomous Systems](http://en.wikipedia.org/wiki/Autonomous_system_%28Internet%29) (AS), which in term consist of one or multiple subnetworks.
-Typically an AS is owned and exploited by a single large-scale organisation – e.g. an ISP.
+Typically, an AS is owned and exploited by a single large-scale organisation – e.g. an ISP.
 Routing protocols enable hosts to communicate efficiently regardless of which network they are in.